City-Bureau/city-scrapers/README.md

 ## Prerequisites

 You'll need a standard Python install.
-If you're on OS X, the [NPR Visuals guide](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html) is pretty good.
-You'll also need Python 3.x (which can be installed with `brew install python3` for Mac users).
+If you're on OS X, the [NPR Visuals guide](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html) is a good place to start, though you'll also need Python 3.x (which can be installed with `brew install python3` for Mac users).

 ### Requirements